microsoft/restler-fuzzer/docs/user-guide/ImprovingCoverage.md

   even the ones not included in the example.
-  If there are many such parameters, we recommend adding an example payload and starting with very few parameters to get the request to succeed (Note: this can be done outside the Swagger definition via a RESTler-only local examples.json settings file).
+  If there are many such parameters, we recommend adding an example payload and starting with very few parameters to get the request to succeed (Note: this can be done outside the API definition via a RESTler-only local examples.json settings file).
-  For a very quick change, in grammar.json, you can carefully delete the unnecessary parameters, but remember this change is not persisted on recompilation of the swagger.
+  For a very quick change, in grammar.json, you can carefully delete the unnecessary parameters, but remember this change is not persisted on recompilation of the API specification.
 * You want to consume a value from a non-producing response (like a GET)
   * Create a restler-annotation with the correct producer/consumer relationship